awsdocs/aws-directory-service-admin-guide/doc_source/gsg_create_directory.md

-# Step 2: Create Your Simple AD Directory<a name="gsg_create_directory"></a>
+# Step 2: Create your Simple AD directory<a name="gsg_create_directory"></a>

 To create a new directory, perform the following steps\.
-Before starting this procedure, make sure you have completed the prerequisites identified in [Simple AD Prerequisites](prereq_simple.md)\.
+Before starting this procedure, make sure you have completed the prerequisites identified in [Simple AD prerequisites](prereq_simple.md)\.

 **To create a Simple AD directory**